1btc-news/1btc-nfts/frontend/README.md

-# 1btc Poll NFT Rewards: Frontend
+# 1btc NFT Rewards: frontend

 To run the application locally: